+Lots of lawyers and law firms want to grow their law practice.
+They might wonder why one lawyer or law firm has grown their practice and they have not.
 What lots of lawyers and law firms opt to do is try to figure out what the other lawyer or law firm is doing.
 From a marketing perspective, what is their obvious strategy?
 What techniques are they employing?
-The thought then is that they will replicate it and experience virtually the same results.
+The thought then is that they will replicate it as a marketing strategy and experience the same results.

-This is the line of thinking of some lawyers and law firms.
-The line of thinking is replication.
-What works for this other lawyer or law firm must have the success for them.
+Thie line of thinking of some lawyers and law firms is replication.
+What works for this other lawyer or law firm must have success for them.

-Practically speaking, this line of thinking is often a folly for several reasons.
-First, what another lawyer or law firm is not always obvious from the surface.
+Practically speaking, this is often folly for several reasons.
+First, what another lawyer or law firm is doing is not always obvious from the surface.
 In other words, unless this lawyer or law firm is telling you exactly what they are doing down to all the smallest details and the implementation, you likely do not know exactly what they are doing.

 So, you might try to replicate (or imitate) what this lawyer or law firm is doing.
-But the reality is you will likely end up doing it different in some shape, matter or form.
+But the reality is you will likely end up doing it differently in some shape, matter, or form.
 You might do something different in a big picture sense or it might be different as you get into the small details or the implementation.
 Thus, complete replication is almost always impossible.

 In the end, a lawyer or law might be able to pull bits and pieces from what other lawyers and law firms are doing to develop a coherent marketing strategy.
 But replication is generally not a formula for success.